Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 After running the troubleshooter the Checking network requirements can’t connect to this network message should be gone.

 2. Update your network adapter driver

-- Press Win Key+ X keys on your keyboard -> select Device Manager.
+- Press the Windows key + X keys on your keyboard and select Device Manager.

-- Expand the Network adapters entry -> locate the network adapter.
+- Expand the Network adapters entry and locate the network adapter.

 - Follow the on-screen instructions to complete the installation of your new driver.

 Alternatively, you’ll need to download the necessary drivers manually from the manufacturer’s website.
 To do this, you can use an Ethernet connection or a different device.

 If you’re using a different device, download the drivers and then transfer the setup file to your PC.
 You can download the drivers by following these steps:

 We understand if this process seems twisted and tech-wise, so you have another choice that can update the network drivers fully automatically.

 Outbyte Driver Updater is the right solution that will update or find network drivers on your PC in a short time.

 - Visit your wireless adapter manufacturer’s website.

 - Go to the Driver section, locate the latest driver and click on Download.

 - Once the driver is downloaded, run the setup file to install it.